 Numerous factors need to be considered to ensure that your business is complying with all applicable laws and fulfilling its prescribed responsibilities.

-Employees must be issued a written employment agreement, outlining their duties and responsibilities either as a comprehensive legal agreement or a regular printed form.
+Contract of Employment Employees must be issued a written employment agreement, outlining their duties and responsibilities either as a comprehensive legal agreement or a regular printed form.
 Non-EU employees must possess a special work permit allowing them to seek employment within the UK.

 All fixed-term and part-time employees are to be treated at par with permanent or full-time employees.